 - You feel pain near your genital areas and the pain gets worse when touched.

 - Swelling, discoloration, and warm skin around the wound

 - Foul-smelling discharge from ulcers

-- Sore and hard feeling when touching the ulcer
+- The sore and hard feeling when touching the ulcer

 - Hardening and thickening of the skin around the ulcer

 - There will be intense pain in the anus during bowel movements

 - Bloodlines in the stool or blood on the paper after wiping the anus

 - Cracks in the skin around the anus